How to protect your intellectual property: Utility Patent vs. Design Patent

 Free consultations are your friend

 My goal is to educate inventors on which type of application is appropriate.
 However, most of the time it is easier just to talk to a patent lawyer for free to get some initial advice on your invention.
 I wrote about free consultations a little while back because it is such a useful tool for inventors.
-If you have questions about how to proceed with protecting your intellectual property, please feel free to sign up for a free consultation.
+If you have questions about how to proceed with protecting your intellectual property, please feel free to schedule a free consultation.